GAMESS - Release Notes

 - Alternative to $GMSDIR/rungms provided in $GMSDIR/machines/xeon_phi/rungms.interactive

-- Copy into your $GMS_DIR
+- Copy into your $GMSDIR

 - Edit 'target' in rungms.interactive